 Yes, you can add to a money market account.
 Money market accounts are liquid accounts, so you can add to the account at any time.

-Some online banks may allow you to deposit checks using a mobile app.
+Banks may allow you to deposit checks using a mobile app.
 While additions aren’t limited, withdrawals may be limited on a money market account because of Regulation D. Regulation D limits the number of “convenient” transfers or withdrawals made per statement cycle.
 But adding to your account isn’t limited.

 MMA vs. Savings